-The skills you’ll need will vary slightly between roles, with different requirements depending on your specialism.
+The skills you’ll need will vary between roles, with different requirements depending on your specialism.
 Drivers will need specialist training, for example, which requires good motor skills, concentration and the patience to cover long distances, often at antisocial times.

 You might also need some highly specialised skills depending on the business you work for.
 Transporting chemicals, fuel or other hazardous materials is obviously risky, so the people involved need to know the properties of the material they’re moving and how to do it safely.

 Elsewhere in the chain, roles that involve planning, scheduling or creating timetables will demand ICT, literacy and numeracy skills, as well as a good head for organisation and the ability to solve problems.
 In fact, for any role in transport and logistics, knowing when – and how – to think outside the box will be a handy skill.